daviBera/Chaos_game/README.md

 ## Getting started
 Download and extract the zip file.
-The program is  tested with Python 3.9.
-It requires the libraries pygame and numpy.
+The program is  tested with Python 3.9. and requires the libraries pygame and numpy.
-To start the program just execute the main.py file.
+To start the app just execute the main.py file.

 ## Usage
 To create your first fractal just place some vertecis by clicking with the mouse and press 'SPACE'.
 Press 'SPACE' again to do draw more points of the fractal.